 If you are friendly, you usually reap friendliness.
 Conversely, unfriendly people will also experience unfriendliness from others.
 A simple equation whose true essence has often been confirmed to me.

 Two factors still play a role in my decision.
-On the one hand I want to get to know other cities — what they lure with — and on the other hand I want to see if there are jobs that I like, that suit me and what great teams there are out there.
+On the one hand, I want to get to know other cities — what they lure with — and on the other hand, I want to see if there are jobs that I like, that suits me and what great teams there are out there.

 Until then my search remains exciting.